A Short Visit to Kiev to Ignite Your Wanderlust

 • Ukrainian is the official language.

-• English is not very popular and you might want to learn a few common phrases before your visit to Kiev.
+• English is not very popular and you might want to learn a few common phrases before your quick visit to Kiev.

 2 Comments